-Essex Senior League: Imrul Gazi staying positive despite Sporting Bengal United hitting basement
+Essex Senior League: Imrul Gazi wants Sporting Bengal United to make east London community proud

 - Credit: Archant

 Mile End Stadium club face lengthy journey to Suffolk this weekend to play Hadleigh United in FA Cup

 Imrul Gazi is hoping Sporting Bengal United can do the east London community proud this weekend when they make the long trip to Hadleigh United in the extra preliminary round of the FA Cup.

 The Mile End Stadium club reached the first qualifying round last season, winning away to Ispwich Wanderers following a replay and beating Essex Senior League rivals Clapton along the way.